 It is well known that CRRT is conducive to regulation of acid–base balance, electrolytes, and fluid balance to maintain cellular metabolism and homeostasis.
 Thus, we performed CRRT initially to alleviate symptoms of heart failure and improve life-threatening conditions.
 CRRT involves continuous dialysis and filtration to facilitate the slower removal of fluids and solutes, which is well tolerated and results in fewer metabolic changes in critically ill patients[21].
 This approach has advantages in terms of cardiovascular stability, which is suggested as a therapeutic measure in patients with heart failure.
 Furthermore, it can continually eliminate harmful molecular substances, blood ammonia, and other toxic substances such as lactic acid, which is also beneficial to patients with liver failure.

 Our patient responded well to CRRT and TPE.
 However, approximately 25% of the thyroid hormones are present in the intravascular compartment, and each plasma exchange decreases FT3 and FT4 levels by 30%-50%.
 The influx of extravascular thyroid hormones into the circulation cannot be ignored[22].
-Therefore, coadministration of antithyroid drugs is still necessary to maintain a long-term clinical stabilization.
+Therefore, co-administration of antithyroid drugs is still necessary to maintain a long-term clinical stabilization.
 Some patients are treated with radioiodine, surgery or MMI after discontinuation of PTU.
-In recent years, the use of radioiodine in GD has increased in Asia.
+In recent years, the use of radioiodine in Graves’ disease has increased in Asia.
 In contrast, there is a decreasing trend of radioiodine therapy in the United States and Europe, which may be related to reports of higher rates of radiation-induced malignancies after radioiodine treatment[23].
 In the present case, PTU was replaced with MMI 20 mg/d orally.
 Thyroid hormone and transaminases levels were stable.
 During follow-up of > 2 years, the thyroid and liver function tests were normal.

 In conclusion, severe hyperthyroidism with high mortality requires multidisciplinary therapeutic measures in the intensive care setting.
 TPE combined with CRRT should be considered as a reasonably safe alternative when conventional treatment has failed.
 Early application of blood purification is feasible in serious clinical situations.
 Later, conventional medicine can be administered at an appropriate time.
 This sequential treatment procedure is worth considering in critically ill patients.